The IMRA Approach

 Optimal training methods and accrediation standards are continuing to develop in the rapidly emerging field of robotic surgery.

-ARMA is actively involved in this process through its close connection with a range of partners including the Royal Australasian College of Surgeons, the Victorian Government, and robotic device vendors.
+IMRA is actively involved in this process through its close connection with a range of partners including the Royal Australasian College of Surgeons, the Victorian Government, and robotic device vendors.

 Robot-assisted surgery is evolving rapidly with constant development of more advanced devices, surgical methods and training methodologies.
-Clinicians, academics and device vendors connect through AMRA to pursue their shared goal of advancing surgical procedures, whilst reducing complication rates, recovery times and costs.
+Clinicians, academics and device vendors connect through IMRA to pursue their shared goal of advancing surgical procedures, whilst reducing complication rates, recovery times and costs.